JahnDahp/Social-Network-Graph/README.md

 This is an interactive graphical represetation of a social network.
 Each node in the circle represents a user in the network, and each line between nodes is a connection.

 Nodes can be clicked to isolate only the selected user and their connections.
+Clicking a selected node will reset the graph.
 The network can also be modified in the console.

 Features
 --------